mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 ##### Why not visit me?

 https://mitchellkrog.com is what I do full time, playing with servers and security is another passion of mine.
-I love Apache but have recently fallen head over heels with Nginx I write rules like these for my own servers and make them available to you all for free.
+I used to love Apache but have recently fallen head over heels with Nginx I write rules like these for my own servers and make them available to you all for free.
 After 9 years of running Apache servers I have moved everything to Nginx which is the most solid stable and reliable web server I have ever used.
-I will however keep this Apache Bad Bot Blocker regularly updated (almost daily) as it is based on the same bad bots and bad referers that are extracted from my Nginx logs.
+I will however keep the Apache Bad Bot Blocker (link above) also regularly updated (almost daily) as it is based on the same bad bots and bad referers that are extracted from my Nginx logs.